OneOfTheInfiniteMonkeys/MTDL/README.md

 - <a href="https://downloads.circuitpython.org/bin/adafruit_magtag_2.9_grayscale/en_GB/adafruit-circuitpython-adafruit_magtag_2.9_grayscale-en_GB-7.3.0.uf2" target="_blank">CicruitPython 7.3.0</a>

 Optional
-- <a href="https://en.wikipedia.org/wiki/USB-C" target="_blank">USB cable connection to host computer</a>
+- <a href="https://en.wikipedia.org/wiki/USB-C" target="_blank">USB C cable connection to host computer</a>

 Copy the files located in the dist folder to the CIRCUITPY folder of the Adafruit MagTag.

 Note
-- The implementation can use WiFi and thus a secrets.py file should typically have any entries, it must be in the CIRCUITPY drive .
+- The implementation may optionally use WiFi and thus a secrets.py file should typically have any entries, it must be in the CIRCUITPY drive .
 - Following release of <a href="https://github.com/adafruit/circuitpython/releases" target="_blank">CircuitPython 7</a> to stable, the code implements switch off of HID disk and serial ports via boot.py.
 - If electing to use alternate CircuitPython releases <a href="https://github.com/adafruit/circuitpython/releases" target="_blank"> e.g. CircuitPython 7.1.x etc.</a> you need to replace the lib .mpy files with the release counterparts in the lib folder.
 - The '<a href="https://github.com/OneOfTheInfiniteMonkeys/MTDL/blob/main/Magtag%20PowerPoint%20Layout%2003.pptx">Magtag PowerPoint Layout 03.pptx</a>' file is a Microsoft&trade; PowerPoint&trade; pack with slidemaster backgrounds consisting of a Magtag graphic to enable graphic design prior to coding.
 The image scale approximates to 2:1 The file should load into Google&trade; Docs, though this has not be tested.